Felttrip/lb-frontend/README.md

 The title, author, author photo, assignee, body, and issue number is displayed with each issue.

-You can demo the application by cloning the repository and opening index.html in your favorite (modern) web browser.
+A demo of the app can be found [here](http://natethompson.me/lb-frontend/) Additionally you can demo the application by cloning the repository and opening index.html in your favorite (modern) web browser.